Black09/script.metadata.actors/README.txt

 ListItem.Property(lastupdated) ----> last update info
 ListItem.Property(Homepage) -------> Link of homepage, you can use onclick for open web browser directly on homepage: RunScript(script.metadata.actors,homepage=$INFO[ListItem.Property(Homepage)])
 ListItem.Property(onlineinfo) -----> Link to visit movie on site, you can use onclick for open web browser directly on site: RunScript(script.metadata.actors,homepage=$INFO[ListItem.Property(onlineinfo)])
+ListItem.Property(dbid) -----------> This can be used for the video language script or whatever else

 Labels of the list actor / director / writer / artist.
 Container(150).Listitem.Title -------------------> Name